ColanderProject/fshub/Requirement.md

 4. listen IP. default localhost
 5. Listen port, default 7303

 This package does not use relational data base.
 It store data just in file.
+All time store in the file use unix timestamp.

 This package provides following functions:

 1. A page for device manager, device meta data is saved at `device` in data folder.
 When the web service started, it will load `device/devices_{hostname}.jl` (each line of the jl file is a json obj of a device, actually you need load `device/devices_*.jl` to cover all devices) to load all known devices, and check if current device in this list.
 If current device are not in it, ask user to add it.
 For each device, it has following properties: device name(user defined name, default is host name, and you may ask user to modify it before save), device type (PC, Laptop, mobile, etc.), device model, host name, CPU model, memory size, storage space size, IP addr (if has), MAC addr (if has) etc.. and you need create a algorithm to calculate an thumbprint fot the machine.
 Save the storage media meta info to `device/media_{hostname}.jl`.
-Like hard disk, CD-ROM, USB disk etc. The propertise are: device name (gived by user), parent device id(if mobile device not set), size in bytes, crate time.
+Like hard disk, CD-ROM, USB disk etc. The propertise are: device name (gived by user), parent device id(if mobile device not set), size in bytes, crate time.Ins

 2. Sanc(path), it can be called by Web API or command.
 It will use os.walk to visit all files and folders under the target path, example (no need to follow it, you can write the code as you need):
 ```